CristianDavideConte/universalSmoothScroll/docs/EaseFunctions.md

 const xs = [0, 0.40, 0.60, 1];
 const ys = [0, 0.26, 0.84, 1];

-//This is a temporary custom EASE_IN_OUT easing
+//This is a temporary custom EASE_IN_OUT-like easing
 //which always make the scroll-animation last 1.2 second. uss.setStepLengthCalculator(
     CUSTOM_CUBIC_HERMITE_SPLINE(xs, ys, 0, 1200),